SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 "Oh, (Rarity | Rainbow)," – We point at each other – "here to give my love, never ending"
 "Always be here for you," – We hug – "best friends, always trending"
 "My heart needed you," – We hold each other's hoof to our chest – "wanted mending"
-"Need to hold your hoof, everyway."
+"Need to hold your hoof, every way."
 We hold hooves and blush.
-"Need to make you blush, everyday."
-We finish the song with a tight loving embrace.
+"Need to make you blush, every day."
+We finish the song with a tight, loving embrace.